xebiarohan/Javascript-And-Typescript/JAVASCRIPT_CONCEPTS.md

 A promise is an Object that will produce a single asyncronous value.
 We know that we will get a value but dont know when.

+#### Characteristics of Promises
+1. Promises are eager in nature.
+As soon as you promise constructor is called it will start executing.
+2. Promise returns only once.
+3. Once promise is start executing , you cannot cancel it.
+4. Once promise settled (success or error), its value will not change.

 Promises have 3 states :

 #### Pending: We are still waiting for the response.